kaaproject/kaa-rfcs/0014/README.md

 The following terms and definitions are used in this RFC.

-- **Data point**: data structure consisting of a timestamp, a value, and optional key-value tags.
+- **Data point**: data structure consisting of a timestamp and one or more values.
-Data point value and tags value can be of arbitrary primitive or composite data type.
+Data point values can be of arbitrary primitive or composite data type.

 - **Endpoint time series (time series)**: uniquely named series of endpoint-related data points.